jasoncheng7115/it-scripts/zimbra/jt_zmmsgtrace/README_EN.md

 # 4. Search emails in the web interface
 ```

-Note: This program needs to run as root to read Zimbra log files and use the zmprov command.
+Note: This program needs to run as root to read Zimbra log files.
+When executing Zimbra commands (such as zmprov, zmsoap, zmmailbox), the program will automatically switch to the zimbra user.

 ### Command-Line Mode